Boxing vs Muay Thai

 - • You want to master one thing deeply

-- • You want refined defensive skills
+- • You want refined defensive skills and head movement

 Choose Muay Thai if:

-- • You want a wider variety of techniques
+- • You want a wider variety of techniques from day one

-- • Interested in MMA eventually
+- • You are interested in MMA eventually

-- • Clinch fighting appeals to you
+- • Clinch fighting and knees appeal to you